 SCBWI has many benefits for writers and illustrators from the newest beginner to the published veteran.
 Below is a quick overview of what the Nebraska chapter offers local members:

-These are small, informal gatherings that take place via Zoom each Monday evening.
-Shop Talk is a great way to network while improving your craft, and most focus on a hot topic in kidlit.
+These are small, informal gatherings that take place via Zoom on the first Wednesday of the month.
+Shop Talk allows for the exploration of creative expression, deep discussion, and interaction between members.
+Topics are focused on improving your craft, the journey of writing and illustrating, learning about the world of kidlit, and honing your individual skills.
 Shop Talk is open and free of charge to SCBWI members.
-Check out the calendar and menu on our main page or our Shop Talk page to see what’s coming up soon.
+Check out the calendar and menu on our main page or our Shop Talk page to see what’s coming up.

 Facebook page and Private Facebook group

 SCBWI Nebraska has a Facebook page, and we hope you will follow us!
 Our chapter also hosts a private Facebook group for members only.
 Here you can connect with other members, share good news, and keep up-to-date on chapter and industry happenings.
 To join, visit the Group Page and request to be added.
 If your Facebook name is different than your membership name (i.e. membership is “Robert” but you use “Bob” for Facebook) please contact our Social Media Coordinator, Tim Hantula, to let him know.

 Connect with us to stay informed on local and regional gatherings, educational opportunities, member promotional opportunities, and other SCBWI news and events.
 Follow @SCBWINebraska and send us a message letting us know you are a new member and we’ll follow back.
 Tag us @SCBWINebraska in your writing or illustration posts and we will share eligible tweets with our followers!

 Prairie Song bi-monthly newsletter

 Enjoy our online newsletter filled with messages from the regional team, interviews with industry professionals, and so much more.
 This is a great way to stay informed about goings-on in our region!